phac-nml/irida/doc/_includes/tutorials/common/samples/galaxy-export.md

 Clicking "Authorize" will authenticate the Galaxy instance and send you back to Galaxy beginning the actual importing of samples.

 ![Galaxy IRIDA Oauth2.]({{ site.baseurl }}/images/tutorials/common/samples/cart-galaxy-oauth2.png)

-After you've entered your e-mail address and the name of the data library, click the "Upload Samples" button.
-You will be redirected back into Galaxy and a new history item will appear (if you opted to show your exported data in your history):

 ![Export to Galaxy history item.]({{ site.baseurl }}/images/tutorials/common/samples/galaxy-history-item.png)